Bilinear Recovery using Adaptive Vector-AMP: Numerical Simulations

-For our first experiment, the elements of $\{\Abf_i\}_{i=1}^{Q}$ were drawn i.i.d.\ $\normal(0,1)$ and the elements of $\Ab_0$ were drawn $\normal(0,20)$. \Figref{csmu_iid} shows that the AMP-based algorithms gave near-oracle performance for the tested range of $M/N$, although lifted VAMP performed slightly worse than the others when $M/N=0.2$.
+\Figref{csmu_iid} shows that the AMP-based algorithms gave near-oracle performance for the tested range of $M/N$, although lifted VAMP performed slightly worse than the others when $M/N=0.2$.
 In contrast, the performance of WSS-TLS from the award-winning paper \cite{Zhu:TSP:11} was significantly worse than the AMP approaches.
 WSS-TLS aims to solve the non-convex optimization problem

 using alternating minimization.
 For WSS-TLS, we used oracle knowledge of $\gamma_w$, oracle tuning of the regularization parameter $\lambda$, and code from the authors' website.